blackbyss/OOP-java-project/README.md

   Open TicketProject as a Maven project in your IDE ----> Add Tomcat 9.0.33 as Configuration ----> Run

   In HTML form make sure to fill all fields before submit, the "required" tag only works with Chrome atm.

+  Use class-logic branch to test inheritance between classes.